Transform a simple sugar cookie into a reindeer cookie with 3 easy steps! These festive Christmas Cookies make a fun and delicious treat.

-Combine the cream cheese, butter and vanilla until completely smooth.
+- Combine the cream cheese, butter and vanilla until completely smooth.
+Mix in the cocoa powder.
 Slowly add the powdered sugar and mix until thoroughly combined.
 Add 1 teaspoon of milk at a time to thin if necessary to create a smooth icing that can be spread easily on the cookies.

 - Pipe out a circle on the gingerbread’s head with the chocolate icing (think of the gingerbread men’s arms and legs as the antlers of the reindeer.)

 - Add a red or brown candy for the nose.

 - Add 2 white chocolate chips for the eyes.

 - Pipe on melted chocolate for the antlers.
 Use a toothpick to add a touch of melted chocolate for pupils for the eyes.

 - Let cookies harden for 30 minutes before transfering to an airtight container and storing in refrigerator.

 - Storing: Because of the cream cheese frosting, it is best to store these cookies in the refrigerator for up to 5 days.

 - Money-Saving Tip: Instead of using a piping bag, use a large Ziploc bag, and snip off a tiny corner.
 Not only do you not need fancy tools, but you can also simply toss the baggie into the trash when you are done, making clean up a breeze!

 - For the Nose: In place of candy-coated chocolate morsels, use chocolate chips, skittles, or gumdrops.